C-O-R-A/cora_robot/odrive_ros2_control/README.md

 **This is a work in progress** (see **Features**).

+>This package is only compatible with ODrive v3.6.
+It is a modified version of the official odrive ros2 control package which is only compatible with ODrive S1/Pro.

 ## Usage

 For a high level usage example, see the [BotWheel Explorer ROS2 Package](../odrive_botwheel_explorer/README.md).